nataliepopescu/verifopt/PATTERNS.md

 </details>

 maybe?

-- the `Cat` vtable is stored in %14, but never called... must be inlined somewhere but i can't identify it
+the `Cat` vtable is stored in %14, but never called... must be inlined somewhere but i can't identify it.